-This central platform for monitoring trains supports the function of dynamic route planning for the whole
+This central platform for monitoring trains supports the function of dynamic route planning for the whole international path.
+More information is given below.

-3.6.Other TAF TSI supporting platforms
+3.6.0ther TAF TSI supporting platforms

-In addition to the above-mentioned databases there are applications which include or support several TAF simplify international data exchange and were developed according to the TAF TSI.
+In addition to the above-mentioned databases there are applications which include or support several TAF TSI processes at once.
+The following applications serve as international message platforms/brokers to simplify international data exchange and were developed according to the TAF TSI.